An interview with author and Jabhat al Nusra survivor Theo Padnos from 2016, by Gideon Egger.

 If you go to ISIS they’re probably going to cut your head off.

 So we can’t know but it is bad, and I know because I’ve been there.

 And that was two years ago and there has been significant bombing there since then.

 Most people who are going to participate in this war on the side of the rebels are going because they think their presence will defend the innocent civilians who are being killed by the regime.
 They want to stand on behalf of the civilians against this tyrannical machine-like killing apparatus called the Assad regime.

-    I think that’s basically the logic, and plus maybe I’ll have an adventure and meet some hot Muslim chicks.
-We’re talking about young people in their twenties and teens
+I think that’s basically the logic, and plus maybe I’ll have an adventures and meet some hot Muslim chicks.
+We’re talking about young people in their twenties and teens.

 And I think the girls that go, they’re interested in marrying a nice Muslim guy.
 Which is understandable.
 Some of these guys are pretty nice.
 Some of them are not so nice.

 He also believes that living under siege does strange things to people’s psychology, and that the written word has a unique ability to aid in our understanding of such changes.